AbdElAziz333/Canary/README.md

 ![Github Versions](https://img.shields.io/github/v/tag/AbdElAziz333/Canary)
 [![This is a Fork](https://img.shields.io/badge/This%20is%20port-Support%20the%20original!-darkmagenta)](https://github.com/CaffeineMC/lithium-fabric)

-Canary is a general-purpose optimization mod and unofficial fork of the Fabric mod [Lithium](https://github.com/CaffeineMC/lithium-fabric) for Minecraft Forge, This mod aims to optimize the general performance of Minecraft(mob ai, physics, chunk loading, etc..) without changing any behavior.
+Canary is a general performance optimization mod and unofficial fork of  [Lithium](https://github.com/CaffeineMC/lithium-fabric) mod for Minecraft Forge, This mod aims to optimize the general performance of Minecraft(mob ai, physics, chunk loading, etc..) without changing any behavior.
 It works on both the **client and server**, and **doesn't require the mod to be installed on both sides**.

 # Installation